zehanort/iffinity/README.md

 iffinity is an extremely minimal, command-line engine for browser, choice/hypertext based interactive fiction.
 It is heavily inspired by [Twine](https://twinery.org/), and especially by its [Snowman](https://videlais.github.io/snowman/#/) story format.

-Full documentation can be found in the [repo wiki](https://github.com/zehanort/iffinity/wiki).
+Full documentation can be found [here](https://zehanort.github.io/iffinity/).

 The main idea was that Twine and Snowman are great for IF authors that want to have the creative freedom that a real-world, full-fledged programming language like JavaScript provides, but eventually feel limiting and make it quite hard to maintain and organize a project with hundreds of passages.
 The situation in Twine/Snowman becomes even more frustrating when authors want to have a lot of logic in their stories, e.g. a lot of complicated minigames/puzzles, or states that are hard to track.